L4D-Community/L4D2-Competitive-Framework/README.md

 ---

 ## **Important Notes**
-* We'll currently be sticking to Sourcemod 1.10 until we take the time to build around the removal of array structs in 1.11
 * We've added "**mv_maxplayers**" that replaces sv_maxplayers in the Server.cfg, this is used to prevent it from being overwritten every map change.
   * On config unload, the value will be to the value used in the Server.cfg
 * Every Confogl matchmode will now execute 2 additional files, namely "**sharedplugins.cfg**" and "**generalfixes.cfg**" which are located in your **left4dead2/cfg** folder.
   * "**General Fixes**" simply ensures that all the Fixes discussed in here are loaded by every Matchmode.
   * "**Shared Plugins**" is for you, the Server host.
 You surely have some plugins that you'd like to be loaded in every matchmode, you can define them here.
     * **NOTE:** Plugin load locking and unlocking is no longer handled by the Configs themselves, so if you're using this project do **NOT** define plugin load locks/unlocks within the configs you're adding manually.

 ---